The Retirement Tax Trap: How to Protect Your Income From Tax Concentration Risk

 Step Two: Build a Tax-Free Access Layer

-A properly structured high cash value whole life insurance policy grows cash value on a tax-deferred basis.
-Policy loans allow access to that cash value without triggering taxable income, provided the policy is designed and managed appropriately.
+A properly structured high cash value whole life insurance policy can serve this role.
+The policy builds cash value over time, and that value can be accessed through policy loans without triggering taxable income, assuming the policy is designed and managed appropriately.

 Step Three: Coordinate Withdrawals Strategically